 Infection - Any acute or chronic infection can create inflammation and brain fog.
 A significant number of people have reported brain fog post covid-10, as have people with Lyme disease and Epstein-barr virus.
 Studies have shown that EBV can replicate in the central nervous system (CNS) and disrupt the integrity of the blood-brain barrier (BBB).
 BBB injury is associated with brain fog, neurocognitive impairment, neuronal damage, and inflammation.

-For the brain to function as it should, a steady-supply of glucose along with mitochondria and an energy production system that works effectively are required.
-Anything that compromises either the supply of glucose and the ability of the brain cells to produce energy can lead to brain fog.
-Irritability, and a deterioration in focus and energy soon follow!
+For the brain to function as it should, a steady supply of glucose along with mitochondria and an energy production system that works effectively are required.
+Anything that compromises either the supply of glucose or the ability of the brain cells to produce energy can lead to brain fog.
+Irritability and a deterioration in focus and energy soon follow!

 Brain fog can, for some people, be a sign that they have a blood-sugar/insulin issue such as insulin resistance, pre-diabetes or diabetes.
 This insulin issue can be identified from a blood test +/- glucose challenge.